Hashim ibn Abd Manaf: Legacy

 Hashim was held in much honour, both at home and abroad.
-It was Amr who first realised the potential for his family of taking part in the lucrative trade between Syria and Egypt that passed through Arabia.
+It was he who first realised the potential for his family of taking part in the lucrative trade between Syria and Egypt that passed through Arabia.
 Trading was the most important means of livelihood for the inhabitants of Mecca, a barren 'valley without cultivation'.

 He initiated and established the two great trade caravan journeys of Quraish from Mecca, the Caravan of Winter to Yemen and the Caravan of Summer to north-west Arabia, and beyond it to Palestine and Syria, which were then under Byzantine rule as part of the Roman Empire.
 After obtaining privileges from the Ghassanid king of Syria, even went in person to Byzantium and procured an edict from the Byzantine Roman Caesar, exempting Quraish from duties or taxes when operating in the countries under his domain.
 Caesar also wrote to the King Negus of Abyssinia to admit the Quraish there for trade, and Hashim's brother 'Abd Shams had a special permit with him.
 Muttalib had his treaty with the Himyarites of Yemen, and their half-brother Nawfal with the Persian governments of Iraq and Iran.

 He commenced by going in person to Aden in Yemen to meet the ships coming from India, purchased the stock and transported it first to Mecca and then on to Syria, Gaza or Egypt.
 There he bought up goods of local manufacture and brought them back to Mecca, mainly selling them at the various Arab markets and fairs.
 Thus, the Quraish engaged in trade in Yemen, Syria and Ankara which allowed them to flourish economically.
 The Quraysh were so respected and popular that they felt no fears for their caravans being robbed or harmed along the way, and the various tribes did not even attempt to charge them the usual heavy transit taxes they demanded from other caravans.

 He was generous to a fault, and it was his practical compassion in one year of drought that earned him his famous nickname of Hashim, the Crusher.
 This was not for crushing or oppressing anyone, but because when the people were starving and emaciated he provided food at his own expense for the entire population of Mecca, personally fetching an immense stock of flour from Syria by camel-caravan, then slaughtering the camels and crushing the bread and meat to provide a soup-kitchen for his people.
 His descendants are still proudly called Hashemites to this day.

 Death

-According to Muslim tradition, Hashim died after falling ill on a journey returning from Syria, in Gaza, Palestine in 497.
+According to Muslim tradition, Hashim died after falling ill on a journey returning from Syria, in Gaza, Palaestina Prima, (a name of Greek origin) in 497.
 According to tradition, Hashim's tomb is located beneath the dome of Sayed al-Hashim Mosque in the al-Daraj neighborhood of Gaza which is named in his honor.
 The mosque itself was built around the 12th century.

 His business passed to none of his sons, but to his brothers, the sons of Atikah bint Murrah.